BounceSecurity/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 This is the only way of using that function, so that means that this function is secure, right?
 Well yes so it would seem, and Tomer assures me that you can't use this function unsafely from an SQL injection perspective - and if anyone should know about making a safe function into an unsafe function, a CTF expert would.

 On the other hand, it still bothers me that the query *looks* unsafe.
-Also, because it hides why it is safe behind a specific Typescript feature, I do worry that it is not clear *why* it is safe, and therefore it might not be clear why this sort of syntax would not be safe in other contexts.
+Also, because it hides why it is safe behind a specific JavaScript feature, I do worry that it is not clear *why* it is safe, and therefore it might not be clear why this sort of syntax would not be safe in other contexts.

+Nevertheless, if you are looking for a simple way of writing of writing dynamic but safe queries using Prisma, this is a great option.

 ## Making the recommendation